Zigzag Campout Workshops

 This is a great workshop for youth players with several years experience who can pick up tunes pretty quickly and feel comfortable playing at high tempos.
 We will learn a rag (rags are awesome and fun!) tune and focus on making it groove and flow!
 If time and interest allow we will add back up and harmony and maybe even a little improv.
 All instruments welcome.

-Youth Jam with Maja Diettrich-Kennett, Sam & Charlie Sheie (All instruments/all levels – 1 hour)
+3:00 PM – Youth Jam with Maja, Sam & Charlie (All instruments/all levels – 1 hour)

 All are welcome to come and jam!
 Led by our teen musicians, we will play some common old time tunes, as well as the tunes taught at the kids’ fiddle workshop.
 Participants will be encouraged to suggest and lead tunes, and those who don’t know a tune will be given ideas for playing along.
 Participants will have the option to perform a tune together at the Sunday night open mic.

-Caller: Steph Noll; Band: Sam and Charlie and Friends
+Caller: Paul Silveria; Band: Steph Noll, Sam and Charlie and Friends

 All ages welcome!
 Give your bum a dance break from all that jamming and tune-learning and join us for a Zigzag style square dance.